The Analyst: Analysis

 Here Berkeley ridicules those who celebrate Newton (the inventor of "fluxions", roughly equivalent to the differentials of later versions of the differential calculus) as a genius while deriding his well-known religiosity.
 Since Berkeley is here explicitly calling attention to Newton's religious faith, that seems to indicate he did not mean his readers to identify the "infidel (i.e., lacking faith) mathematician" with Newton.

 Mathematics historian Judith Grabiner comments, "Berkeley's criticisms of the rigor of the calculus were witty, unkind, and — with respect to the mathematical practices he was criticizing — essentially correct".
-While his critiques of the mathematical practices were sound, his essay has been criticized on logical and philosophical grounds.
+While his critiques of the mathematical practices were sound, his essay has been criticised on logical and philosophical grounds.

 For example, David Sherry argues that Berkeley's criticism of infinitesimal calculus consists of a logical criticism and a metaphysical criticism.
 The logical criticism is that of a fallacia suppositionis, which means gaining points in an argument by means of one assumption and, while keeping those points, concluding the argument with a contradictory assumption.
 The metaphysical criticism is a challenge to the existence itself of concepts such as fluxions, moments, and infinitesimals, and is rooted in Berkeley's empiricist philosophy which tolerates no expression without a referent.
 Andersen (2011) showed that Berkeley's doctrine of the compensation of errors contains a logical circularity.
-Namely, Berkeley relies upon Apollonius's determination of the tangent of the parabola in Berkeley's own determination of the derivative of the quadratic function.
+Namely, Berkeley's determination of the derivative of the quadratic function relies on Apollonius's determination of the tangent of the parabola.